 The survey also singled out the tool that will add the most to your pay packet, that is Apache Spark.
 Scala is also up there.
 If you’re working in data visualization, then ‘D3’ is the recommended tool to learn to get later a pay rise.

 Another factor that can determine how much you will be paid is the industry for which you are working in.
 Nearly all industries now require Data & Analytics departments, but some are more reliant than others.
-The survey found that the Search/Social Networking industry had the maximum range of base salary.
-Banking/Finance was a close second, with Manufacturing (non IT), Software and Consulting also amongst the top contenders.
+The survey found that the search & social networking industry had the maximum range of base salary.
+Banking & finance was a close second, with manufacturing (non IT), software & consulting also among the top contenders.